vivaria/edisonrul.ing/README.md

     *   "Skipping a Phase" is not the same as "Conducting a Phase".
 Since the Battle Phase is optional, declare your intent to Conduct your Battle Phase (state you are entering the Battle Phase) in order to Skip it.
 Players are responsible for declaring they wish to conduct the Battle Phase.
     *   After "Frozen Soul" resolves, if your opponent doesn't Conduct their next Battle Phase: this effect lingers until a future turn where your opponent enters the Battle Phase (and is skipped) \[[REF](https://www.pojo.biz/board/showthread.php?t=888376)\].
     *   If 2(+) copies of "Frozen Soul" resolve, their lingering effects disappear all at once (like "Reckless Greed").
 The effect of "Frozen Soul" does not stack with itself \[[REF](https://www.pojo.biz/board/showpost.php?p=19501802&postcount=5)\].
-*   VS. "Thunder of Ruler": If "Thunder of Ruler" and "Frozen Soul" both resolve before your opponent entered the Battle Phase, then they can't conduct this first Battle Phase (due to "Thunder of Ruler"), and "Frozen Soul's" effect lingers until a future turn when your opponent conducts the Battle Phase \[[REF](https://www.pojo.biz/board/showthread.php?t=1053373)\].
+*   VS. "Thunder of Ruler": If "Thunder of Ruler" and "Frozen Soul" both resolve before your opponent entered the Battle Phase, then they can't conduct this first Battle Phase (due to "Thunder of Ruler"), and "Frozen Soul"'s effect lingers until a future turn when your opponent conducts the Battle Phase \[[REF](https://www.pojo.biz/board/showthread.php?t=1053373)\].
 *   While "Frozen Soul" applies, you cannot activate "Last Turn" as it involves conducting a Battle Phase.
 *   When you activate "Frozen Soul", and effects are chained that result in the Life Point difference being less than 2000, "Frozen Soul"'s effect still resolves.